tc39/notes/es7/2015-11/nov-18.md

 DD: we should be careful to not be trolled

-AK: stage 0 likely doesn’t need this level of detail yet
+AK: stage 0 likely doesn't need this level of detail yet

 MF: we should make sure its possible